-1.1This Statement has been prepared by ONH on behalf of Farnham Royal Parish Council ("the Parish Council") to accompany its submission of the Farnhams Neighbourhood Plan ("the Neighbourhood Plan") to the local planning authority, Buckinghamshire Council ("BC"), under Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 ("the Regulations").

-1.2 The Neighbourhood Plan has been prepared by the Parish Council, the 'Qualifying Body', for the Neighbourhood Area ("the Area"), which coincides with the boundary of Farnham Royal Parish shown on Plan A below.
-BC designated the Area in July 2016.

-1.3 ONH has provided the professional planning advice and support to the Parish Council throughout the project, alongside occasional help from officers of BC.
+- 1.1 This Statement has been prepared by ONH on behalf of Burnham Parish Council Neighbourhood Forum ("the Parish Council") to accompany its submission of the Burnham Neighbourhood Plan ("the Neighbourhood Plan") to the local planning authority, Buckinghamshire Council ("BC") (previously South Buckinghamshire District Council), under Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 ("the Regulations"). - 1.2 The Neighbourhood Plan has been prepared by the Parish Council, the 'Qualifying Body', for the Neighbourhood Area ("the Area"), which coincides with the boundary of the Parish of Burnham, shown on Plan A below.
+BC designated the Area in May 2018. - 1.3 ONH has provided the professional planning advice and support to the Parish Council throughout the project, alongside occasional help from officers of BC.